panva/node-oidc-provider/docs/configuration.md

 const configuration = { features: { sessionManagement: { keepHeaders: true } } };
 ```

-In order for the Session Managmenet feature to work, the UA must support Third-Party cookies.
+In order for the Session Managmenet feature to work, the User-Agent must allow access to Third-Party
-OIDC-provider checks if this feature is enabled using an [iframe][third-party-cookies-git]
+cookies. oidc-provider checks if this feature is enabled using a [CDN hosted](https://rawgit.com/)
-and testing, but you should use your own pages when you go live.
-To do so, set the
+[iframe][third-party-cookies-git].
+It is recommended to host these helper pages on your own
-`cookies.thirdPartyCheckUrl` to a link for the start page.
-Remember this should be
+(on a different domain from the one you host oidc-provider on).
+Once hosted, set the
-hosted under a **different domain**).
+`cookies.thirdPartyCheckUrl` to an absolute URL for the start page.
 See [this][third-party-cookies-so] for more info.

 **Back-Channel Logout features**
 Enables features described in [Back-Channel Logout 1.0 - draft 04][backchannel-logout].